melaniebrgr/learning-computer-science/04-rust/01-introduction.md

 # Introduction

-Rust is a curly-braces language with semicolons, C++ style comments and a main function.
+Rust is a statically typed, curly-braces language with semicolons, C++ style comments and a main function.
-Rust is statically typed.
-In static types the type is known at compile time, and dynamic types are only known at run time.
+(Static types are when types known at compile time, while dynamic types are only known at run time.)
 Rust is strongly typed in order to make it harder to write incorrect programs.

-All memory acces is checked.
-Write the best possible machine code with full control of memory use.
+In JavaScript we just create things, we don't think about how they're laid out in memory.
+In Rust you need to define the blueprint of exactly how things are going to be laid out in memory.

 > In systems languages, program memory comes in two kinds: the stack and the heap.
 It is very fast to allocate data on the stack, but the stack is limited; typically of the order of megabytes.
 The heap can be gigabytes, but allocating is relatively expensive, and such memory must be freed later.
 In so-called 'managed' languages (like Java, Go and the so-called 'scripting' languages) these details are hidden from you by that convenient municipal utility called the garbage collector.
 Once the system is sure that data is no longer referenced by other data, it goes back into the pool of available memory.

-The downsides of garbage collection?
-The first is that it is wasteful of memory, which matters in those small embedded microchips which increasingly rule our world.
-The second is that it will decide, at the worst possible time, that a clean up must happen now.
+The downsides of garbage collection are that it is wasteful of memory, which matters in small embedded microchips that increasingly rule our world.
+The second is that it will decide, potentially at the worst possible time, that a clean up must happen.

-## Basics: Types
+## Types

 Every value in rust has a type.
 All variables types ust be known at compile time.